Principal Investigator:

 she/her/hers

 Harmony received her B.S. in Psychology summa cum laude from Florida State University in May 2023.
 After learning about Dr. Keel’s ED research during her study abroad course “Eating Disorders in London”, Harmony joined the Eating Behaviors Research Clinic as an undergrad research assistant in Fall 2022.
 In 2023, she was promoted to oversee Dr. Keel's study: Eating Disorders Across Genders, Generations, and Adult Development Stages (AGGA) as Project Coordinator and Manager of the Eating Behaviors Research Clinic.
-Harmony is broadly interested in the effects of ethnoracial status on eating pathology across developmental stages.
+Harmony is broadly interested in sociocultural factors that influence eating pathology in underrepresented groups.
 Additionally, given her dance background, she is interested in developmental and environmental factors contributing to disordered eating in competitive athletes.
 In the future, she will pursue a Ph.D. in Clinical Psychology.

 Research Assistant: